A person standing at a podium giving a speech to graduates.

 There are two fundamentally different types of program-level assessment activities: (1) Activities that explore ways in which the program is meeting its mission and goals, identifying both strengths and opportunities for improvement, and (2) Activities that determine the effects of an intervention that has been carried out in order to strengthen the program in some way, such as changes in curriculum or instructional methodology.
 Naturally, the second type can be evaluated meaningfully only if it is preceded by an activity of the first type.

-1. Define the mission/goals of the department or program.
+1. Define the mission and goals of the program.

 • Is the curriculum well-sequenced for student learning?